benchmark-urbanism/cityseer-api/docs/util/plot.md

 </pre>
 </FuncSignature>

 Plot a graph from raw `cityseer` data structures.
 Note that this method is subject to frequent revision pending short-term development requirements.
+It is used mainly to visually confirm the correct behaviour of particular algorithms.

 <FuncHeading>Parameters</FuncHeading>
 <FuncElement name="node_uids" type="[list, tuple, np.ndarray]">